WebexSamples/postman-webex/README.md

 This repo gathers collections for the **[Webex Teams](https://developer.webex.com/quick-reference.html)**.
 _Check the [postman-xapi repo](https://github.com/CiscoDevNet/postman-xapi) if looking for collections for **Webex Devices**._

-- **[Webex Teams API v1](#all-resources-scripted)**: Messages, Spaces, Teams, People, Webhooks, AttachmentActions... all Webex Teams resources accessible from an access token, with no admin priviledges
+- [Webex Teams API v1](#teams-api): Messages, Rooms, Teams, People, Webhooks, AttachmentActions... all Webex Teams resources accessible from an access token, with no admin priviledges.
+Uses an `access_token` environment variable.
+- [Webex Teams Cards](#teams-cards): Messages (with Card attachments), AttachmentActions and Card examples.
+Uses `access_token` and `bot_token` environment variables.
 - [Webex Admin API v1](#admin-api): Organizations, People creation and updates, Roles, Licenses, Events, Devices and Places.
-These admin related features are accessible only with an access token with admin priviledges
+These admin related features are accessible only with an access token with admin priviledges.
+Uses an `access_token` environment variable.

 If you're new to Postman, you're only a few steps away from getting the full benefits of the collections: